-As established earlier, your inherited property will most likely go through probate unless you inherited the property in Oregon through a trust.
-You will have to pack some patience because the probate process takes time.
+As established earlier, your inherited property would go through probate if your loved one did not leave a legal will.
+You would have to pack some patience because this process takes time.

-To make everything smoother, talk to a probate attorney or estate planner in Oregon.
+To make everything smoother, talk to a probate attorney or estate planner.

 Determine Who Can Handle the Real Estate Transaction

 If your loved one left a legal will and designated someone to be responsible for distributing assets, choosing an executor is unnecessary.
-This is somewhat similar to when the property has a trustee.
+This is somehow similar to when the property has a trustee.

 However, in instances where the siblings inherited a property and the parent did not state who should manage the sales and other transactions, the siblings should meet and appoint someone to have the ultimate authority of ownership.